Tamarindo, Costa Rica

 Pro Tip: Rent a car with Adobe through our site and you will get a 10% discount!
 Score!
 You can find out more about it here.

-Tamarindo Weather
+Tamarindo Costa Rica Weather

 Every time we have been to Tamarindo it has been really hot and sunny.
 Make sure you bring plenty of strong sunscreen when here!

 Keep in mind that the area is not as pretty come late February through mid-April.
 At this time of year there has been so little rain that everything starts to turn brown and dried out.
-Sometimes you might even see small forest fires in the hills above Tamarindo.

 We like to visit this area between May through mid-August.
 At that time of year, you will likely have a daily afternoon thunderstorm, but there are far fewer tourists, and everything is green and blooming.

-From mid-August through mid-December you can expect the temperature to cool off a bit and more rain.
 It is really difficult to predict the weather at this time of year.
 Sometimes you might experience rain all day.
-Other times the weather may be completely fine.

 For more info on Costa Rica seasons check out our guide to the weather by month